React Native Plugin 3.x (Beta)

 <TBLClassicUnit>

 component.
-(Each Unit represents a Taboola Widget or Feed.)
+(This represents a Taboola Widget or Feed.)

 <View style={{ flex:1 }}>